 Dampness, rot and infestation

-Repair category 1
+Repair category 2

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes There is evidence of wood boring insect infestation within the roof space.
+This can be treated by a timber/specialist contractor.

 Chimney stacks

 Repair category 2

 Notes No significant defects evident, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.